 Success in business is not guaranteed under any circumstances, but there are some things that you can do that increases your chances of success.

 As exciting as it may sound, starting a new business is no simple task.
 There are many challenges and obstacles that you will face on a daily basis.
 So the first question you need to ask yourself before venturing into a business is whether you are built to be an entrepreneur.
-Answer to the question lies in understanding if you posses the following characteristics and skills:
+The answer to the question lies in understanding if you possess the following characteristics and skills:

 Hardworking High risk taking Good negotiator Creative Independent Self discipline Good at people management